|

 them.

-that I should frequently be turned aside from my grand design, on occasion of
+frequently be turned aside from my grand voyage of discovery on occasion of

 Rene Descartes